 - Merge code from different systems of team members.

-We use various command while working with git, here’s the detailed explanation of the two commands we are often confused with i.e. “git add” and “git add -A”
+Working: We use various commands while working with git, here’s a detailed explanation of the two commands we are often confused with i.e. “git add” and “git add -A”

 “git add” places the modified version of the file from the working directory and places it into the staging area.